andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/04-extremo.md

 category: traveler
 subcat: Gallivanting
 activity: September 2021 Costa Rica
+short_sum: Bungee jumping sounds great until you step to the edge.
+Did I jump?
+Did I chicken out?
+You'll have to find out.
 summary: We rise in the morning and pack our stuff before ambling to our shuttle to Monteverde.
 We hop on for a short ride to Lake Arenal, where we offload and get ready to jump on a boat for a ride across the lake.

 We rise in the morning and pack our stuff before ambling to our